 The district’ internal control procedures over financial management, developed in accordance with the Internal Control Integrated Framework (COSO), shall be made available to all staff involved in the management of federal grant funds.
 The internal control procedures shall be reviewed on at least an annual basis and updated as appropriate.
 If any weakness in an internal control is detected, the internal control procedures shall be revised to incorporate the weakness(es) at either the annual review or as the need arises dependent upon the severity (materiality) of the weakness.

 A copy of the district’s Internal Control Procedures is embedded with this manual and available from the business department.
-The Business Manager shall be responsible for the annual review and update of the Internal Control Procedures.
+The Chief Financial Officer shall be responsible for the annual review and update of the Internal Control Procedures.

 902.43 Bonds

 If the granting agency requires that the district obtain bonding and/or insurance for a specific project, the district shall ensure that the bonds are obtained from a company that holds a certificate of authority as specific in 31 CFR Part 223, Surety Companies Doing Business with the United States.
-The Business Manager shall be responsible for obtaining insurance and/or bonding, as appropriate.
+The Chief Financial Officer shall be responsible for obtaining insurance and/or bonding, as appropriate.

 902.44 Payment